KLL505/TBB/README.md

 # Think Better Bot
-This is a personalized discord bot that uses the wolfram alpha api to answer any questions asked to it aswell as some additional features.
+A personalized discord bot that uses the wolfram alpha API to answer questions, solve step by step math problems, hold conversations relating to a given problem, and provide detailed information on given topics.
+This bot was originally buiult as an inside joke between my friends and still has some additional functionality relating to that.
+It was built with typescript and uses functionality from the discord.js api, the wolfram alpha api, xml2js library, and the cross-fetch library.